ericseppanen/json-parser-toy/README.md

 }
 ```

-Again, we use `alt` to specify that an integer is either `0`, or a non-`0` digit followed by zero or more additional digits.
+Again, we use `alt` to specify that an integer is either `0`, or a nonzero digit, possibly followed by more additional digits.

 The new combinator here is `recognize`.
 Let's back up and look at the return type of this hypothetical function: